vishal-ravi03/Exploratory-Data-Analysis-Project/911-EDA/README.md

 ## 📂 Dataset

-- The dataset contains information about 911 emergency calls, including:
+The dataset contains information about 911 emergency calls, including:

 - title – type of emergency (Fire, Traffic, Medical, etc.)

---- timeStamp – date and time of the call
+- timeStamp – date and time of the call

---- lat, lng – geographic location (latitude & longitude)
+- lat, lng – geographic location (latitude & longitude)

---- zip – zipcode where the call was reported
+- zip – zipcode where the call was reported

----Other relevant attributes
+- Other relevant attributes

 ## 🔑 Key Steps in the Analysis